iamprmgvyt/synapse-pass/README.md

 GET

 Core Authentication Logic.
-Exchanges the code for UserID.
-Uses the state (GuildID) to fetch RoleID from MongoDB.
+Exchanges authorization code for UserID.
+Retrieves configured RoleID from MongoDB using state (GuildID).
 Calls Discord API to assign the role to the user (using BOT_TOKEN).

 BOT_TOKEN, CLIENT_SECRET